Questions to Ask When Booking Legal Video

 2. How long have you or your company been offering legal video?

 This is not fail-proof, but generally if a legal video business has survived for a lengthy period of time, they have repeat clients and offer credible service.
-The field of legal video first appeared in the late 1970s, so don’t believe anyone who claims they were videotaping depositions much before that.
+The field of legal video first appeared in the late 1970s.
 If you are particularly concerned, don’t be afraid to ask for references---and follow up.
 If you are looking for a service other than a standard video deposition, be sure and ask about the firm’s length of experience with that particular service, e.g. independent medical examination (IME), day-in-the-life, construction site inspection, legal video edits, etc.

 3. What kind of equipment do you shoot on?